New Ramsey Multiplicity Bounds and Search Heuristics: Lower bounds and stability through flag algebras

 Let us introduce some additional notions.
-For a given graph $C$, we say that a graph $T$ \emph{uniquely embeds into $C$} if there exists a strong homomorphism $\psi: V(T) \to V(C)$ and $\psi$ is unique up to automorphism, that is for any additional strong homomorphism $\psi'$ there must exist $\varphi_T \in \textrm{Aut}(T)$ and $\varphi_C \in \textrm{Aut}(C)$ such that $\varphi_C \circ \psi \circ \varphi_T \equiv \psi'$.
+For a given graph $C$, we say that a graph $T$ \emph{uniquely embeds into $C$} if there exists a strong homomorphism $\psi: V(T) \to V(C)$ and $\psi$ is unique up to automorphism, that is for any additional strong homomorphism $\psi': V(T) \to V(C)$ there must exist $\varphi_T \in \textrm{Aut}(T)$ and $\varphi_C \in \textrm{Aut}(C)$ such that $\varphi_C \circ \psi' \circ \varphi_T \equiv \psi$.
 For a set of vertices $X \subseteq V(C)$, we write $N_{C,X}(v) = N_C(v) \cap X$ for the neighborhood of any $v \in V(C)$ in $X$.
 We let $\sim_X$ denote the equivalence relationship induced in $V(C)$ by $N_{C,X}$ and $[v]_X$ the equivalence class containing $v \in V(C)$.
 We say $X$ \emph{defines unique neighborhoods in $C$} if $[v]_X = \{v\}$ for all $v \in V(C)$.

-It is easy to see that a graph $C$ is an $\ell$-reconstructor of itself if $|V(C)| \leq \ell-1$ and $V(C)$ defines unique neighborhoods in $C$.
-More commonly though, the following lemma is used, which is also implicit in Theorem 4.1 in~\cite{PikhurkoEtAl2019}. \begin{lemma} For a given graph $C$ and set of vertices $X \subseteq V(C)$, the subgraph $C[X]$ is an an $\ell$-reconstructor of $C$ if (i) $|X| \leq \ell - 2$, (ii) $C[X]$ uniquely embeds into $C$, and (iii) $X$ defines unique neighborhoods in $C$. \end{lemma}
+It is easy to see that a graph $C$ is an $\ell$-reconstructor of itself if $|V(C)| \leq \ell-1$.
+More commonly though, the following lemma is used, which is also implicit in Theorem 4.1 in~\cite{PikhurkoEtAl2019}. \begin{lemma} For a given graph $C$ and set of vertices $X \subseteq V(C)$, the subgraph $C[X]$ is an $\ell$-reconstructor of $C$ if (i) $|X| \leq \ell - 2$, (ii) $C[X]$ uniquely embeds into $C$, and (iii) $X$ defines unique neighborhoods in $C$. \end{lemma}

 A more technical but stronger condition was previously already implicitly formulated in~\cite{PikhurkoVaughan_2013} to establish stability of the Clebsch graph for $g_{6,3}$ using a certificate with $m = 7$.
 Here we further strengthen it in the form of the following lemma. \begin{lemma} Let a graph $C$ be given.
 If there exists $X' \subseteq X \subseteq V(C)$ satisfying \begin{enumerate} \itemsep{0em} \item[(1)] either \begin{itemize} \itemsep{0em} \item[(a)] $|X| = |X'| \leq \ell - 1$ and $C[X]$ uniquely embeds into $C$ or \item[(b)] $|X| = \ell$, $|X'| \leq \ell-2$, and $C[X' \cup \{x\}]$ uniquely embeds into $C$ for any $x \in X$, \end{itemize} \item[(2)] $X'$ defines unique neighborhoods in $C$, \item[(3)] for any $v_1, v_2 \in V(C) \setminus X$ there exists $X'' \subseteq X$ with $|X''| \leq \ell-2$ such that \begin{itemize} \itemsep{0em} \item[(a)] if $v_1 = v_2$, then $C[X'' \cup \{v_1\}]$ uniquely embeds into $C$ and $[v_1]_{X''} = \{v_1\}$, \item[(b)] if $v_1 \neq v_2$, then $C[X'' \cup \{v_i\}]$ uniquely embeds into $C$ for some $i \in \{1, 2\}$, $[v_1]_{X''} \neq[v_2]_{X''}$ and the bipartite subgraph of $C$ induced by $[v_1]_{X''}$ and $[v_2]_{X''}$ is either complete or empty, \end{itemize} \end{enumerate} then $C[X]$ is an $\ell$-reconstructor of $C$. \end{lemma}